Edivad99/WaterResources/README.md

 ## Issues

-WaterResources crashing, have a suggestion, found a bug?
+Water Resources crashing, have a suggestion, found a bug?
 Create an issue now!

 Providing as many details as possible does help us to find and resolve the issue faster and also you getting a fixed version as fast as possible.